ImKogan/MTA2014/README.md

 The [MTA Real-Time Data Feeds](http://datamine.mta.info/) provides GTFS structured data of live train traffic.
-This data feed is used universally: on the MTA website, station platforms, and is injested by Google Maps.
+This data feed is used universally: on the MTA website, station platforms, and is ingested by Google Maps.
 In this initial version of the application, we use historical data from 2014 stored in an AWS-S3 bucket instead of recent data.
-[MTA Historical GTFS-realtime data](http://web.mta.info/developers/MTA-Subway-Time-historical-data.html)
+[MTA Historical GTFS-realtime data](http://web.mta.info/developers/MTA-Subway-Time-historical-data.html).
 This data runs from September-December 2014 for the subway lines 1,2,3,4,5,6,S,L, and is the data used for the current stage of this project.

 GTFS (General Transit Feed Specification) is an open data format for public transportation.